Knoema/knoema-python-driver/README.rst

     knoema.get('IMFWEO2017Apr',**{})

-3. "ValueError: Dimension with id or name some_name_of_dimension is not found" This error can be when you use nonexistent dimension's name or id.
+3. "ValueError: Dimension with id or name some_name_of_dimension is not found" This error can appear when you use name that doesn't correspond to any existing dimensions' names or ids.
 Examples::

     knoema.get('IMFWEO2017Apr', dimension_not_exist='914', subject='lp')
     knoema.get('IMFWEO2017Apr', **{'dimension not exist':'914', 'subject':'lp'})

-4."ValueError:  The following dimension(s) are not set: list of dimensions name" This error can be when you don't set some dimensions.
+4."ValueError:  The following dimension(s) are not set: list of dimensions name" This error can appear when you don't set some dimensions.
 Examples::

     knoema.get('IMFWEO2017Apr', subject='lp')
     knoema.get('IMFWEO2017Apr', **{'country':'914'})

-5. "ValueError: Selection for dimension dimension_name is empty" This error can be when you use empty selection for dimension or all specified elements don't exist.
+5. "ValueError: Selection for dimension dimension_name is empty" This error can appear when you use empty selection for dimension or all specified elements don't exist.
 Examples::

     knoema.get('IMFWEO2017Apr', country ='', subject='lp')
     knoema.get('IMFWEO2017Apr', **{'country':'914', 'subject':'nonexistent_element1; nonexistent_element2'})

-6. "ValueError: Requested dataset doesn't exist or you don't have access to it" This error can be when you try to use nonexistent or private dataset.
+6. "ValueError: Requested dataset doesn't exist or you don't have access to it" This error can appear when you use dataset that doesn't exist or you don't have access rights to it.
 Example::

     knoema.get('IMFWEO2017Apr1', **{'country':'914', 'subject':'lp;ngdp'})